 Marie Kollek studied International Comparative Sociology (MA), Political Science (BA & MA) and Islamic Studies (BA) at the Christian-Albrechts-Universität zu Kiel, the University of Aberdeen and the Université de Bretagne Occidentale.
 She graduated in 2020 with a thesis on identity constructions and antifeminisms of right-wing terrorist assassins.
 Her focus is on discourse research, postcolonial theory, and power-critical and poststructuralist perspectives.
 Since 2022, she has been a doctoral candidate in the DFG/FNR project ‘Postcolonial Pop Cultures in Belgium, Germany and France.
 On the Representation of Sub-Saharan Africa in the Media Ensemble of the Long 1960s in the Context of Decolonisation’.

 After studying music and studying medieval and modern history, musicology and art history, Gunter Mahlerwein worked for many years as a freelance music teacher and historian.
 Since 2009 he has been teaching at the Department of History of the University Mainz, 2011-2015 and again since 2017 he works as a research assistant at the Department of Cultural and Media History of the Saarland University.
 His works, which focus on social and cultural history, are often related to the theme of space (village, city, region) and cover the period from the 17th to the late 20th century.
 First works on media history and youth cultures focused on the spatial aspect.
-In the current project, he deals with children’s television series of the 60s in the Western European comparison.
+After a comparative treatment of children’s television series from the 1960s in Western Europe, the current project examines the revival of folk music in Europe from a transnational perspective.

 Sonja Malzner, maitresse de conférence at the University of Rouen, is currently part of the popkult60 research group via a four-year postdoc attachment at the University of Luxembourg.
 She works on cultural history, particularly in the field of relations between Europe and (post)colonial Africa, as well as on questions of intermediality.
 Her current project focuses on popular expressions of tourism discourse on the Indian Ocean at the time of independence in France, Germany and Great Britain.
 Latest publication (with Sandie Attia): Sur les traces du colonialisme.
 Le Fonds Polényk en textes et en images.
 Saint Denis de la Réunion, PUI, février 2022